cirosantilli/cpp-cheat/gdb/invocation.md

 ## Basic usage

-Run executable and debug it with GDB:
+Start GDB with a given executable:

     gdb a.out

+Same as using the `file` command from inside GDB.

+You then have to start running the program with a command like `run` or `start`.

+## Attach

-Attach to a running instance of `a.out` after it was started:
+Attach a running process with given process ID:

+    a.out &
+    gdb a.out $!

+This pauses the process by default.
+The solution seems to be `-ex cont` <http://stackoverflow.com/questions/9746018/gdb-attach-to-a-process-without-stop>:

+## p

+Allows to attach to a PID without the executable:

+    a.out &
-    gdb -p "$pid"
+    gdb -p $!

-the process stops at the instruction it was executing at the time.

-This can also be achieved with the `attach` command.
+Can also be achieved with the `attach` command.

+Attach with PID but without executable: <http://stackoverflow.com/questions/9974254/gdb-attaching-to-a-process-where-executable-is-deleted>

+TODO: do we lose anything by not passing the executable along?
+Maybe not because of the `/proc/<pid>/exe` symlink which allows a process to find the path to it's executable.

 ## batch